johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Meta.md

 ## Content Editor Details

-As a Content Editor, to configure SEO metadata for your site and its pages, a Site Builder will have had to have [added an SEO form to the Editor Interface](#add-seo-form-to-editor-interface).
+As a Content Editor, to configure SEO metadata for your site and its pages, a Site Builder will had to have [added an SEO form to the Editor Interface](#add-seo-form-to-editor-interface).
 Assuming a Site Builder has followed the provided instructions, the steps to manage metadata on a page should resemble the following:

 01. While in [Edit Mode](/ContentEditorUserGuide/#edit-mode), (from the [Toolbar](/ContentEditorUserGuide/#toolbar)) click **Page > SEO** to open the _SEO Data